Organica-Ai-Solutions/NIS_Protocol/docs/NIS_Protocol_V3_Technical_Whitepaper.md

 ## 8. Conclusion

-The Neural Intelligence Synthesis (NIS) Protocol v3 represents a significant advancement in AGI research through the successful implementation of foundational intelligence capabilities.
+The Neural Intelligence Synthesis (NIS) Protocol v3 represents a significant advancement in intelligence research through the implementation of foundational intelligence capabilities.
 The three-pillar architecture demonstrates autonomous goal generation, cross-domain knowledge transfer, and strategic planning in a unified, evidence-based framework.

 **Key Contributions:**
-1. **Complete AGI Foundation Implementation** - 2,704 lines of validated code implementing core AGI capabilities
+1. **Neural Intelligence Foundation Implementation** - 2,704 lines of validated code implementing core intelligence capabilities
 2. **Evidence-Based Architecture** - All claims supported by measurable implementations and comprehensive testing
 3. **Production-Ready Framework** - Modular, scalable design suitable for continued development and deployment
 4. **Integrity-First Development** - Built-in monitoring systems ensuring honest technical communication

-The implementation provides a solid foundation for continued AGI research and development, with comprehensive documentation, testing infrastructure, and integrity validation systems supporting responsible advancement of artificial intelligence capabilities.
+The implementation provides a solid foundation for continued intelligence research and development, with comprehensive documentation, testing infrastructure, and integrity validation systems supporting responsible advancement of artificial intelligence capabilities.

 **Future work will focus on capability enhancement, scalability optimization, and expanded validation frameworks while maintaining the evidence-based development principles established in this implementation.**